DivSeek-Canada/tripal-crop-docker/_tutorials/backup.md

 sudo docker commit --pause tcrop tcrop-2020Nov28
 ```

+> **NOTE:**
+> If possible it is advised to stop the PostgreSQL database running your site before executing the above docker commit command.
+To do this, run the following command on your server.
+> ```
+> sudo docker exec tcrop service postgresql stop
+> ```
+>
+> But don't forget to re-start PostgreSQL after the commit is complete!
+> ```
+> sudo docker exec tcrop service postgresql restart
+> ```
+> **WARNING: Your site will be unavailable to users while PostgreSQL is stopped so make sure to do this during non-peak times or with scheduled warning to your users.**
+{: .note }

 Now you have an image stored in your cloud instance.
 Next, you should transfer your backup to a different machine for extra safety.
 To do this we need to package up the docker image into a compressed archive.
 While still within your server, execute the following command:

 ```